Measure and Improve Robustness in NLP Models: A Survey: Definitions of Robustness in NLP

 \subsection{Connections and A Common Theme}

 The above two categories of robustness can be unified under the same framework, i.e., whether $\mathcal{D}'$ represents a \textit{synthetic} distribution shift (via adversarial attacks) or a \textit{natural} distribution shift.
-Existing work has shown a model's performance might degrade substantially in both cases, but the \textit{transferability} of the two categories are relatively under-explored.
-In the vision domain, \citet{taori2020measuring} investigate model's robustness to natural distribution shift, and show that robustness to synthetic distribution shift might offer little to no robustness improvement under natural distribution shift.
-There are studies showing NLP models might not be able to generalize to \textit{unseen} adversarial patterns \cite{huang-etal-2020-counterfactually,jha2020does,joshi2021investigation}, but more work is needed to systematically bridge the gap between NLP model's robustness under natural and synthetic distribution shifts.
+Existing work has shown a model's performance might degrade substantially in both cases, but the \textit{transferability} of the two categories is relatively under-explored.
+In the vision domain, \citet{taori2020measuring} investigate models' robustness to natural distribution shift, and show that robustness to synthetic distribution shift might offer little to no robustness improvement under natural distribution shift.
+Some studies show NLP models might not generalize to \textit{unseen} adversarial patterns \cite{huang-etal-2020-counterfactually,jha2020does,joshi2021investigation}, but more work is needed to systematically bridge the gap between NLP models' robustness under natural and synthetic distribution shifts.